View Peter Ackermann's Obituary on CoastalCourier.com and share memories

 |

-Be the first to share your memories or express your condolences in the Guest Book for Peter G. "Pete" Ackermann.
+Be the first to share your memories or express your condolences in the Guest Book for Peter Ackermann.

 Peter was born December 13, 1938, in Westfield, Massachusetts to Bertram and Mary Ferrin Ackermann.
 Peter lived in Westfield until he left to attend American University in Washington, D.C.